-ATF-BSI intends to award four to six two-year research grants led by doctorate-level investigators at qualifying research-based institutions around the world.
-Projects led by individual researchers will be eligible for up to US\$200,000 in funding for direct costs per year plus 15 percent in indirect costs, totaling US\$230,000 per year, and US\$460,000 over two years.
-Interdisciplinary teams will be eligible for up to US\$250,000 in funding for direct costs per year plus 15 percent in indirect costs, totaling US\$287,000 per year for a total of \$575,000 over two years.
+ATF-BSI will award up to six two-year research grants led by doctorate-level investigators at qualifying research-based institutions around the world.
+Projects led by individual researchers will be eligible for up to \$200,000 USD in funding for direct costs per year plus 15 percent in indirect costs, totaling \$230,000 USD per year, and \$460,000 over two years.
+Interdisciplinary teams will be eligible for up to \$250,000 USD in funding for direct costs per year plus 15 percent in indirect costs, totaling \$287,500 USD per year for a total of \$575,000 over two years.
 Interdisciplinary teams are defined here as either a team of two principal investigators (PIs) comprising a sarcoidosis expert and a researcher from a separate field relevant to the project, or a team submitting a proposal with one basic science expert and one clinical expert that incorporates both clinical and basic science aims.
-Funded investigators will be eligible for a third year of funding with satisfactory progress within the first 18 months.
+Funded investigators will be eligible for a third year of funding with satisfactory progress within the first 18 months at the discretion of ATF.

-Sarcoidosis is a disease hallmarked by clusters of immune cells, known as granulomas, forming in various organs throughout the body.
-Sarcoidosis is often observed in the lungs, but many other organs can be impacted.
-In some cases, the granulomas resolve spontaneously, but for others, the condition can become chronic and debilitating.
-The symptoms can include difficulty breathing, fatigue, and arrhythmia, and if the granulomas persist, they can cause severe organ damage and death.
-Approximately 0.5 percent (1 in 200) of the US population is affected by sarcoidosis; however, it impacts African-American women at higher rates than other demographics.
+Sarcoidosis is a disease hallmarked by clusters of immune cells, known as granulomas, that can form in various organs.
+The lungs are the most frequently affected, but many other organs can be impacted.
+For some people, the condition resolves on its own, but for others, the condition can become chronic and debilitating.
+The symptoms can include difficulty breathing, fatigue, and heart arrhythmia, and if the granulomas persist, they can cause severe organ damage and death.

+Approximately 0.5 percent (1 in 200) of the US population is affected by sarcoidosis; however, it impacts African American women at higher rates than other demographics.

 While sarcoidosis is often considered a rare disease, its true prevalence may be higher due to underdiagnosis and a lack of awareness among clinicians.
 Environmental exposures and genetic risks have been implicated in the onset of sarcoidosis.
-The field needs a clearer understanding of social determinants of sarcoidosis development and prognosis.
+The sarcoidosis field needs a clearer understanding of the social determinants of the condition's development and prognosis.
 Additionally, autoimmune and infectious causes of sarcoidosis have been studied, but more work is needed to understand the mechanism and etiology of the disease.